teambit/bit/docs/GLOSSARY.md

 ### Tester

 the `tester`, like the compiler, it's just a Bit component implementing the tester interface.
 It is defined in bit.json under { env: { tester: `tester_id` }}.

+// TODO - write about the tester interface